|Jonti Horner||5 – 8 March 2021||Astronomy|

 |Leaf to Reef||16 – 30 October||Research Studies|

 |Jonti Horner||5 – 8 November 2021||Astronomy|

-|Jonti Horner||11 – 14 December||Astronomy|
+|Jonti Horner||11 – 15 December 2021||Astronomy|

-*subject to change
+*Subject to change

 Professor Jonti Horner is an astronomer and astrobiologist at the University of Southern Queensland.
 He first became interested in astronomy at the age of five, and has been hooked ever since.
 After spending his youth observing the night sky, and going to lectures at his local astronomical society, Jonti went to the University of Durham, where he spent four years studying towards a Masters’ degree in Physics and Astronomy.
 He then moved to the University of Oxford, where he obtained his doctorate for a thesis entitled ‘The Behaviour of Small Bodies in the Outer Solar System.’.
 Once his studies were complete, he moved to the University of Bern, in Switzerland, where he spent three years as a Postdoctoral Research Fellow.
 Spells at the UK’s Open University and the University of Durham followed, before he moved to Australia in 2010, to take up a position at the University of New South Wales.
 In 2014, Jonti accepted a position at the University of Southern Queensland, where he became the Vice-Chancellor’s Senior Research Fellow.